n1d3v/pyfetch/README.md

 Tested on Ubuntu 22.04.3
 ## How to install
 Note: This is a WIP and not done.
+Stuff such as OS name with not work on other distros for now.
 Please send bug reports if something goes wrong.

 ### Install Deps
 ```python